wernerd/ZRTPCPP/README.md

 * multi-stream mode
 * Finite field Diffie-Hellman with 2048 and 3072 bit primes
 * Elliptic curve Diffie-Hellman with 256 and 384 bit curves (NIST curves)
-* Elliptic curves Curve25519 and Curve3617 (Dan Berstein, Tanja Lange)
+* Elliptic curves Curve25519 and Curve3617 (Dan Bernstein, Tanja Lange)
 * Skein Hash and MAC for ZRTP
 * AES-128 and AES-256 symmetric ciphers
 * Twofish-128 and Twofish-256 bit symmetric ciphers